crd150/crd150.github.io/syllabus.md

 Dr. Noli Brazil
 *Contact*: nbrazil.at.ucdavis.edu
+*Office*: 2325 Hart Hall
 *Office hours*: Monday and Wednesday from 4:30-5:30 pm or by appointment, Zoom or in-person.
 Please sign up for a slot [here](https://www.wejoinin.com/sheets/vbcaq).
 Out of courtesy to other students, please do not sign up for more than two 10-minute blocks.
 If you do, I will keep only the first two blocks.
-Zoom link is located on Canvas and pdf syllabus.
+Zoom link is located on Canvas home page.

 <div style="margin-bottom:25px;">
 </div>
 ## **Teaching Assistant**

-Charlotte Glennie
+Jennifer Cribbs
-*Contact*: cfglennie.at.ucdavis.edu
+*Contact*: jecribbs.at.ucdavis.edu
-*Office hours*: Tuesday: 4:00-6:00 pm, Zoom only, in-person scheduled in advance

-Zoom link is located on Canvas and pdf syllabus.
+*Office*: 2219 Plant and Environmental Sciences *Office hours*: Tuesday: 12:30-2:30 pm, Zoom or in-person.
+Zoom link is located on Canvas home page.

 <div style="margin-bottom:25px;">
 </div>